earlbellinger/mesa-summer-school-2022/source/maxilab.rst

   we did previously with the ``frequencies`` and ``inertias`` arrays) and then store the values of ``md%n_g`` inside the ``process_mode`` subroutine.
+  Then you will want to write a do loop inside ``extras_finish_step`` that iterates through the dipole mode frequencies and stores the index of the mode whose normalized frequency is closest to zero.
+Finally, you will check whether the stored ``n_g`` value for that mode is nonzero, and if so, then set ``extras_finish_step = terminate``.

 Mapping the Instability Strip
 =============================